Wines of Hvar

 Homemade lunch in an olive grove

-And for the perfect ending to a perfect day—enjoy a wonderful home-made lunch in an olive grove near picturesque Vrisnik.
+And for the perfect ending to a Hvar Island wine tour —enjoy a wonderful home-made lunch in an olive grove near picturesque Vrisnik.
 Alternatively and depending on the availability, the meal can be served in the local tavern in the abandoned village of Malo Grablje.

 - You might encounter other guests at the venues.